lorenzoeusepi77/kubernetes/README.md

     f) For "configure glusterfs for Kubernetes cluster" edit all the necessary parameters in accordance     with your environment in hosts file: "kubernetes/inventories/production/glusterfs"

-    g) Disable StrictHostKeyChecking:

-       root@Ansible:~# cp /etc/ansible/kubernetes/cfg/ansible/file/config /root/.ssh/

-    h) Create ssh key and copy an all Kubernetes Server (only if you use password authentication for
+    g) Create ssh key and copy an all Kubernetes Server (only if you use password authentication for
        your servers):

        root@Ansible:~# ssh-keygen